When Perimenopause and Menopause Feel Like a Struggle and Why Your Gut Needs Attention

 5. Food Sensitivity Testing: Your Secret Weapon for Gut Health and Menopause Relief

-Here’s a truth bomb: food sensitivities could be the silent saboteur behind your gut struggles and menopause misery.
+Food sensitivities could be the silent culprit behind your gut issues and the struggles you’re facing during menopause.
 And no, I’m not just talking about the occasional bloating after a big meal.
-I’m talking about those chronic, nagging issues that don’t seem to have a real explanation—bloating, constipation, diarrhea, gas, and the constant low-grade gut inflammation, not to mention those stubborn cravings that feel like they hit harder as your hormones shift.
+I’m talking about those chronic, nagging issues that don’t seem to have a real explanation—constipation, diarrhea, gas, the constant low-grade gut inflammation, and not to mention those stubborn cravings that feel like they hit harder as your hormones shift.

 This is where food sensitivity testing comes in like your new best friend.
 By identifying which foods are triggering your body, you can craft an individualized diet that specifically targets your inflammation, helping to calm your gut and support your body.